 Members of the Presbytery and other designated individuals outlined below agree to complete at least one day of training (or its equivalent) every three years.
 It is strongly encouraged that if someone is new to the Presbytery or service in the Presbytery this be completed during their first year.
-This requirement applies to the following groups and individuals: teaching elders in active ministry service, leaders of new worshipping communities, elders serving in the Presbytery, Presbytery staff, commissioned ruling elders serving congregations, and inquirers and candidates under care of the Presbytery.
+This requirement applies to the following groups and individuals: teaching elders in active ministry service, leaders of new worshiping communities, elders serving in the Presbytery, Presbytery staff, commissioned ruling elders serving congregations, and inquirers and candidates under care of the Presbytery.
+For retired clergy members of Presbytery, as with other policies of the Presbytery, they are held under the requirements of this policy if they are engaged in ministry service in any form, including participation on a team or committee of the Presbytery and/or the pulpit supply list.

-Members of PSNE congregations and ministries are welcome and encouraged to participate in antiracism training of the Presbytery.
+All members and friends of PSNE congregations and ministries are welcome and encouraged to participate in antiracism training of the Presbytery.
 All events will be publicized throughout the Presbytery with open enrollment.